jamesg1992/dicom_viewer_pro/README.md

 No installation required — pure portable executable.

-Optional: associate `.dcm` files with the app via the installer (if using the Inno Setup version).

 ## Quick Usage Guide
 - **Left mouse**: pan image
 - **Mouse wheel**: zoom in/out